-For a few limited groups of applicants, particular requirements of residency apply.
+For a few limited groups of applicants, particular requirements of residence apply.
 Exemptions may also apply for some of the other requirements applicable under the main rule of citizenship.
 Here you will find information on which groups this applies, what requirements are applicable for the exemptions and the documentation you must submit to be assessed according to these exemptions.

 Suppose you are a researcher affiliated with a Norwegian research institution and have a leading professional role in a research group with extensive international collaboration.
-In that case, you may be exempt from the requirement of eight years of residency during the last eleven years.
+In that case, you may be exempt from the requirement of eight years of residence during the last eleven years.
 It is still required that you have had six years of residence in Norway over the previous twelve years.

 This exemption is intended to apply to a limited group of researchers who, due to their work, have a particular need to stay abroad.

 To obtain an exemption, you must submit documentation from your employee institution, which describes the following: